 One-arm Direct Routing (DR) mode is a very high performance solution that requires little change to your existing infrastructure.
 N.B.
-Kemp, Brocade, Barracuda & A10 Networks call this Direct Server Return (DSR) and F5 call it nPath.
+Kemp, Brocade & A10 Networks call this Direct Server Return and F5 call it N-Path.

-- Direct Routing mode works by changing the destination MAC address of the incoming packet to match the selected Real Server on the fly which is very fast - When the packet reaches the Real Server it expects it to own the Virtual Services IP address (VIP).
-This means that you need to ensure that the Real Server (and the load balanced application) respond to both the Real Servers own IP address and the VIP - The Real Server should not respond to ARP requests for the VIP.
-Only the load balancer should do this.
-Configuring the Real Servers in this way is referred to as Solving the ARP Problem.
-Please refer to page 23 for more details on this - On average, DR mode is 8 times quicker than NAT for HTTP, 50 times quicker for Terminal Services and much, much faster for streaming media or FTP - The load balancer must have an Interface in the same subnet as the Real Servers to ensure layer 2 connectivity required for DR mode to work - The VIP can be brought up on the same subnet as the Real Servers, or on a different subnet provided that the load balancer has an interface in that subnet - Port translation is not possible in DR mode i.e. having a different RIP port than the VIP port - DR mode is transparent, i.e. the Real Server will see the source IP address of the client
+- Direct Routing mode works by changing the destination MAC address of the incoming packet on the fly which is very fast - However, this means that when the packet reaches the Real Server it expects it to own the VIP.
+This means you need to make sure the Real Server responds to both its own IP and the VIP, but does not respond to ARP requests for the VIP.
+Please refer to page 22-39 for more details on solving the ARP problem - On average, DR mode is 8 times quicker than NAT for HTTP, 50 times quicker for Terminal Services and much, much faster for streaming media or FTP - Load balanced services can be configured directly on the interface (normally eth0) with no additional IP address.
+However, when using a clustered pair, all load balanced Virtual Services must be configured on a floating IP to enable failover & failback between master & slave - The Virtual Service and Real Servers must be in the same switch fabric / logical network.
+They can be on different subnets, provided there are no router hops between them.
+If multiple subnets are used, an IP address in each subnet must be defined on the load balancer - Port translation is not possible in DR mode i.e. having a different RIP port than the VIP port - DR mode is transparent, i.e. the Real Server will see the source IP address of the client - Administration of the load balancer is via any active IP address (on port 9080)